Visiting Moab in January

 During Moab in the winter the town slows down a bit.
 The stores and eateries are still open, but you can let yourself enjoy the town without worrying about the crowds!

+There are a few negatives for going to Moab in January.
 The hiking trails at Arches, Canyonlands and around the Moab area remain open year-round.
 But… many of the trails can be slippery from packed snow and ice and may require traction devices and trekking poles.

 And for anyone who wants to do off-roading in their Jeep or ATV, some roads may be impassible due to weather and road conditions.

-The weather at Moab in January is cold and can be unpredictable if a storm rolls through.
+The Moab weather in January is cold and can be unpredictable if a storm rolls through.
 The average highs are near 40 degrees with the lows near 20 degrees.
 Remember that Moab is about 4,000 feet above sea level so it does get cold in the winter, even if the sun is out.

 After a snow storm, the Arches and Canyonlands roads might be closed for plowing for a few hours.
 Keep in mind that the roads, parking lots, and pullouts in the parks can still be icy, especially in shaded areas.